Digital-HR/site/en/role-po.md

 ## "Market Understanding"

 A strong Product Owner is able to research, evaluate and understand market trends around the product or products.
-They can evaluate needs not just from the stakeholder and subject matter experts, but from all stakeholders who use, participate or are impacted by the product.
+They can evaluate needs not just from the client and subject matter experts, but from all stakeholders who use, participate in or are impacted by the product.

 ## "Collaboration"